DanielCiccC/DanielCiccC.github.io/FINM3403/notes/revisionLecture1.md

 three-month forward premium is 0.0265

 ### Forward point transaction
- forward rates might bedisplayed as:
+ forward rates might be displayed as:

 ![Alt text](assets\IMG89.PNG)

 - When the second known pair is smaller than the first, the dealer 'knows' the forward points are subtracted from the spot bid and ask price
 -
 ![Alt text](assets\IMG90.PNG)